photo: Joop Brinkkemper

 Males on the TOP ROW are satellites.
 The REST are territorial "independents".

 My research focuses on determining, at several levels, how and why genetic variation is maintained in a trait so closely associated with fitness.
 Major activities have included 6 field seasons on breeding grounds in Finland and breeding birds in captivity since 1985.
-Approaches in these collaborative studies include field observations, DNA fingerprinting, field experiments, hormonal measurement and manipulation, studies of sperm morphology, immunological function , development of behaviour, functions of plumage variation, mate choice experiments, and game theoretical modeling of evolutionary scenarios.
+Approaches in these collaborative studies include field observations, genomics, field experiments, hormonal measurement and manipulation, studies of sperm morphology, immunological function and life history, development of behaviour, functions of plumage variation, mate choice experiments, sex allocation strategies, and game theoretical modeling of evolutionary scenarios.

 Having established a genetic model for the inheritance of behavior, I wish to analyze the more complex question of genetic models for the inheritance of plumage variation.
 This is of interest for its own sake, but also in the context of models of characteristics of traits that evolved for use in signalling individual recognition (Dale, Lank, and Reeve 2001: Am.
 Nat.118:75-86).
 My success in inducing expression of normally male-limited traits in females allows this analysis to go forward.